Sean Murphy Player Props: Braves vs. Nationals

 Sean Murphy At The Plate

-- Murphy has 53 hits, which leads Atlanta hitters this season, while batting .288 with 24 extra-base hits.

-- Among qualified batters, he ranks 24th in batting average, while his on-base percentage ranks 12th and he is ninth in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 23rd, his on-base percentage ranks 11th, and he is ninth in the league in slugging.

-- In 20 games this season (38.5%), Murphy has picked up an RBI, and in 10 of those games (19.2%) he had two or more.
-He has also driven in three or more of his team's runs in six contests.
+- Murphy has had at least one RBI in 38.5% of his games this season (20 of 52), with two or more RBI 10 times (19.2%).
+He has also been responsible for three or more of his team's runs in six contests.

-- He has scored in 46.2% of his games this season, with more than one run scored in 11.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.